Prepared for Disaster

 AFN is coordinated by amateur radio operator Peter Mott, callsign ZL3PWM.

-We prepare for all types of natural disaster, including earthquakes, tsunamis, tropical cyclones, storms, floods and wildfires.
+We prepare for all types of disaster, including earthquakes, tsunamis, tropical cyclones, storms, floods, wildfires, and nationwide electricity outages.

 Our team meets “on-air” on the first Sunday of every month to test equipment and hone operating skills.